tagohd/mono/Concepts/Magic/Magic.md

 [Lun]: You really want magic to be classified huh.
 Fine, fine!
 Baka...

 sudoMajor:: Oh, that's old, actually.
-I just haven't updated it with the newer ideas in [[James's Excuse]], i.e. magic not being a secret and being more like electricity.
+I just haven't updated it with the newer ideas in [[(Talk) James Redawić]], i.e. magic not being a secret and being more like electricity.
 #majorChange #unseenByLun

 ## WINDMILLS DO NOT WORK THAT WAY!
 GOOD NIGHT!